avidbots/flatland/docs/core_functions/model_plugins.rst

 class members listed below.
 When the model plugin initializes, the YAML Node containing the parameters for the plugin is passed in.
 It is up to the plugin to extract data from the YAML Nodes and throw exceptions if any errors occur.
 Any exceptions derived from std::exception will be caught and handled gracefully.
-See flatland_plugins for existing examples.
+However, we recommend throwing exceptions from flatland_server/exceptions.h.

 .. code-block:: Cpp